MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pcw_counter_descriptor.md

 ### -field StructIndex

-A numeric value that specifies an index into the array of [PCW_DATA](ns-wdm-_pcw_data.md) structures.
+A numeric value that specifies an index into an array of [PCW_DATA](ns-wdm-_pcw_data.md) structures.
 In subsequent calls to `PcwCreateInstance` or `PcwAddInstance`, the data block described by `PcwData[PcwCounterDescriptor->StructIndex]` will be used as the source of data for the counter with id `PcwCounterDescriptor->Id`.

 ### -field Offset